unfulvio/wp-currencies/readme.txt

 Currency data and updated currency exchange rates for WordPress.

 == Description ==

-WP Currencies is a WordPress plugin that helps you fetch currency data from http://www.openexchangerates.org/.
+WP Currencies uses [openexchangerates.org](http://www.openexchangerates.org/) to pull currency data and currency exchange rates in WordPress.

-The currencies and their exchange rates will be periodically updated at intervals that can be set in WordPress dashboard settings by a WordPress administrator.
+The currencies and their exchange rates will be periodically updated at intervas set from the WordPress dashboard by an administrator.

-The plugin is intended for developers that want to access currencies data and currency exchange rates from within WordPress.
-The plugin comes with functions to retrieve currency data and exchange rates as PHP arrays or json objects.
-Furthermore, it extends [JSON REST WP API]( https://wordpress.org/plugins/json-rest-api/) with new routes, and, if you use [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/), WP Currencies will also add a new "Currency" field.
+The plugin is intended for developers that want to access currencies data and currency exchange rates from within WordPress and perform basic currency rates conversions.
+WP Currencies comes with a functions library to retrieve currency data and exchange rates as PHP arrays or json objects in ajax calls.

+Furthermore, it extends [JSON REST WP API]( https://wordpress.org/plugins/json-rest-api/) with new routes, and, if you use [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) (ACF), WP Currencies will also add a new "Currency" field for use in ACF.

 If you use [WPML](http://wpml.org/) and have both [WooCommerce](https://wordpress.org/plugins/woocommerce/) and [WooCommerce MultiLingual] (https://wordpress.org/plugins/woocommerce-multilingual/) installed, you can use this plugin to filter WCML currency rate using [one of their hooks](https://wpml.org/documentation/related-projects/woocommerce-multilingual/multi-currency-support-woocommerce/) and update rates on the fly.

 **Important** - You will need an API key from http://www.openexchangerates.org/ to pull currency data and make this plugin work properly (either choose the forever free plan or one of their premium subscriptions).

+= Documentation =

+A more complete documentation for this plugin is found in the [Github wiki](https://github.com/nekojira/wp-currencies/wiki).

+= Contributing =

 To contribute with bug reports or submit pull requests, please refer to [WP Currencies repository on Github](https://github.com/nekojira/wp-currencies), thank you.